- Home

 Grade 6-8

 View on concept mapThe two-dimensional shape that is revealed when a three-dimensional solid is sliced through by a flat plane.
-Used in medical imaging, engineering, and understanding 3D objects.
+Used in medical imaging (CT and MRI scans reconstruct 3D organs from 2D cross-sectional slices), engineering blueprints, and geological surveys.

 This concept is covered in depth in our geometry transformations and cross-sections guide, with worked examples, practice problems, and common mistakes.